Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 Strategic Asset Sales & Liquidity Measures

-• A strategic property reclassified as “held for sale”
+• Reclassification of a strategic property as “held for sale”

-• Georgia 400 Center (office property) sold in July 2025 for $39.1 million, with proceeds used to repay $39.5 million in related mortgage debt
+• Sale of Georgia 400 Center, an office property, in July 2025 for $39.1 million, with proceeds used to repay $39.5 million in mortgage debt

 Borrowing & New Credit Agreements

-• Pacific Oak borrowed $8 million from its advisor in March 2025, later increased to $10 million
+• $8 million loan from its advisor in March 2025, later increased to $10 million

-• In July 2025, the REIT closed on an $80 million loan with Whitehawk Capital Partners LP, secured by land and development assets; proceeds were used to pay off outstanding Israeli Series C bonds
+• $80 million loan from Whitehawk Capital Partners LP in July 2025, secured by land and development assets, used to repay Israeli Series C bonds

 Decline in NAV & Secondary Market Pricing